jana-turner/jana-turner.github.io/CV.md

 * **Software Systems / Cloud Platforms**: Jupyter Notebook, JupyterLab, Google Drive, Microsoft Office, GitHub

 ## Projects
-Undergraduate Researcher Summer 2022
-University of North Carolina at Greensboro
-PI: Dr. Thomas Weighill
+Undergraduate Researcher Summer 2022; University of North Carolina at Greensboro; PI: Dr. Thomas Weighill
 - Description: During this REU, I worked on a project in topological data analysis.
 During this project, we developed a novel way to detect spatial dependence using persistent homology in comparison with the existing Moran’s I test.
 We looked at both theoretical and real data for our